cellml/libcellml/docs/tutorials/tutorial0/tutorial0_py.rst

     cd tutorial0
     python3 tutorial0.py

-You should see the output similar to that shown below, with a welcome statement and the version number of the libCellML installation you built earlier:
+You should see the output similar to that shown below, with a welcome statement and the version number of the libCellML instalation you built earlier:

 .. code-block:: console